 I breathed a big sigh of relief and was reminded that the Bible does not need to be explained by those who hold a theology degree, but it can be explained from the mouth of one who is hearing it for the first time with God’s grace.

 Discovery Bible Studies – hard but worth it

 Discovery Bible Studies can definitely be hard for us to entrust the teaching and conclusion making to the Holy Spirit.
 It is a great lesson in realizing how much we are not needed for God to move in someone’s life, but also how much God chooses to use us nevertheless.

 Despite the challenges, I have already seen the fruit of this Discovery Bible Study method.
 People on the other side of the world are hearing the truths of Scripture for the first time.
 Who knows what God will do through this?
-Maybe God will use this Bible study to start church planting movements overseas.
-Regardless, it’s our chance to trust God and truly see the beauty of the Bible whose words are for all people everywhere.
+Maybe God will use this Bible study to start church-planting movements overseas.
+Regardless, it is our chance to trust God and truly see the beauty of the Bible whose words are for all people everywhere.